-- The next step is to prequalify the prime trade contractors, after the approval of plans the project can be bid and receive pricing on construction. - iii.
+- The next step is to prequalify the prime trade contractors, after the approval of plans the project can be bid and receive pricing on construction.
+No update - iii.
 Organic Chemistry Lab: The project is designed to address MVC losing students due to absence of organic chemistry labs; students take these classes at other CCDs and never come back to MVC.
 FPD provided an estimated project budget of about \$2 million.
 The project is on hold.

-• Askar will review the project with the college and determine if it should be removed from the minutes i.
+Askar will review the project with the college and determine if it should be removed from the minutes.
+No update i.
 Veterans Resource Center Project: The project is currently in the construction phase.
 The work has continued without an approved baseline construction schedule from the contractor.
 The contractor was out with COVID-19 for two weeks.
-The project is behind schedule and no. of days TBD.
+The project is behind schedule and the number of days is TBD.
+FPD met with the contractor and their scheduler to resolve issues.
+The contractor is a challenge to work with and there are ongoing issues.
+The college recognizes the issues Doering has had while working with the contractor and his ability to keep the project on track.

-3. NORCO:
+3. Norco College: